 You’re expanding your knowledge of working actors.
 You’re seeing NYC actors pop up on shows and in featured parts everywhere.
 You’re continuing to develop your aesthetic and taste.
-You’re also probably viewing the work of many playwrights who were poached to the film/TV industry from off-Broadway.
+You’re also probably viewing the work of many playwrights who were poached to the film and TV industry from Off-Broadway.

 3. Intern and network.